• Skip to main content

 • Family Travel

-You are here: Home / Family Food / How To Roast Garlic- Cheap, Easy and Delicious Roasted Garlic Recipe
+You are here: Home / Family Food / Roasted Garlic Recipe [Cheap, Easy and Delicious]

 November 15, 2014 by Erika Wassall

-• Mix
+• Threads

 how to make roast garlic in oven

-You know those tiny bottles of roasted garlic you can get at the store?
+You know those tiny bottles of roasted garlic you can get at grocery stores?
 They’re delicious additions to many meals.
 You can substitute roasted garlic for powdered garlic or fresh garlic in any recipe for a richer, nuttier flavor.
 But use store bought roasted garlic once or twice a week and it’ll skyrocket your food bill!
 So here is how to roast garlic yourself and get this rich, restaurant-quality flavor in your home cooked meals.
 Home roasted garlic is quick, it’s easy, it’s cheap and it’s even better than the stuff at the store!
 Plus, garlic not is not just flavorful- it is good for you too:)

 Roasted Garlic Ingredients